lonesometraveler/pingpong/README.md

 }

 // Similtaneously in another context read data from the reserve buffer.
-// This will not affect / collide the data being written to in the active buffer. if buff.is_reserve_full() {
+// This will not affect / collide with the data being written to in the active buffer. if buff.is_reserve_full() {
     let data: [u8; 1024] = buff.read().unwrap();
 }